BredaUniversityGames/xs/docs/design/design.md

 ### Versioning

 **CalVer**, `YY.BUILD`, where build is the commit count for the year, generated into `code/version.hpp` at build time.
 Single source of version truth for the engine, the installer and the package format. **Not semver**, There's no version compatibility to promise.

+### Running

+Running with options.
+FILL IN

 ### Risks and future work